 AI models have huge potential and can be great in some cases, but they also come with significant risks.
-"Despite the imminent diffusion of these models," Bommasani and colleagues say, "we currently do not have a clear understanding of how they work, when they fail, and what their capabilities are."
+"Despite the imminent diffusion of these models," Bommasani and colleagues say, "we currently don't have a clear understanding of how they work, when they fail, and what their capabilities are."

 This is why the team decided to explore the nature of the underlying models to prevent their future crisis, and their conclusions are really interesting.

 One problem with these models is that their behavior is emergent rather than designed.
 So it is not always possible to know what these systems will do, or when they will go into crisis.
 "This is both a source of scientific excitement and anxiety about unforeseen consequences," say the researchers.